-Movement disorders can be an adverse effect of many therapeutic and illicit drugs.
-Drug-induced movement disorders can range from tremors to life-threatening syndromes.1 Akathisia is a common drug-induced movement disorder.
-It is commonly associated with, but not limited to antipsychotic use and is often unrecognized.^{1,2} Akathisia is defined as a condition that causes an inner feeling of restlessness and the urge to move.2 It can occur after starting a new medication, increasing the dose, or switching to another medication.1 Unlike some movement disorders, which can be presented with external signs such as tremors, patients with akathisia describe a subjective sense of inner restlessness that may manifest as pacing or an inability to sit still, inner tension, anxiety, panic, irritability, discomfort, and sleeplessness.
-In severe cases, the thought processes of affected patients may become disorganized and their judgment impaired.^{1,2,3} Also, impulsive behavior and/or suicidal ideation may be seen in some patients.
+Drug-induced movement disorders encompass a spectrum of manifestations, with akathisia being a common yet frequently unrecognized condition.^{1,2}Akathisia is defined as a condition that causes an inner feeling of restlessness and the urge to move.2 It can occur after starting a new medication, increasing the dose, or switching to another medication.1 Unlike some movement disorders, which can be presented with external signs such as tremors, patients with akathisia describe a subjective sense of inner restlessness that may manifest as pacing or an inability to sit still, inner tension, anxiety, panic, irritability, discomfort, and sleeplessness.
+In severe cases, the thought processes of affected patients may become disorganized and their judgment impaired.^{1-3} Also, impulsive behavior and/or suicidal ideation may be seen.
 However, some external manifestations like repetitive, purposeful, stereotypical, or suppressible movement can also be seen in some patients.
 For example, crossing and uncrossing the legs, rubbing the scalp or interior thighs, and rocking while sitting.2

-Currently, Akathisia is a diagnosis made purely by clinical observation and patient report, as there is no confirmatory blood test, imaging assessment, or neurophysiological study available.
-The most commonly used tool for assessment is the Barnes Akathisia Rating Scale (BARS), which is a 4-item scale in which the subjective and objective components of the condition are rated separately, then combined.3
+Currently, akathisia is a diagnosis made purely by clinical observation and patient report, as there is no confirmatory blood test, imaging assessment, or neurophysiological study available.
+The most commonly used tool for assessment is the Barnes Akathisia Rating Scale (BARS), which is a four-item scale in which the subjective and objective components of the condition are rated separately and then combined.3

-The management of akathisia includes the following: Cautiously reducing the medication dosage or switching to a medication with less potential to cause extrapyramidal symptoms.
-Adding a beta blocker (eg, propranolol), an anticholinergic (eg, benztropine), or, less commonly, a benzodiazepine (eg, lorazepam) may be required to mitigate the symptoms or culprit drug discontinuation is not an option.^{3,4,5,6}
+The management of akathisia includes cautiously reducing the medication dosage or switching to a medication with less potential to cause extrapyramidal symptoms; adding a beta-blocker (e.g., propranolol), an anticholinergic (e.g., benztropine), or, less commonly, a benzodiazepine (e.g., lorazepam) may be required to mitigate the symptoms especially if discontinuation of the culprit drug is not an option.3-6

-Tacrolimus (TAC) is an immunosuppressant belonging to the class of Calcineurin inhibitors that has been proven to prevent acute rejection after solid organ transplantation.
+Tacrolimus (TAC) is an immunosuppressant belonging to the class of calcineurin inhibitors that has been proven to prevent acute rejection after solid organ transplantation.
 Despite having dramatically improved survival after solid organ transplantation, TAC is associated with a number of neurological side effects, which have been demonstrated to have a significant impact on patients' quality of life.
-Neurotoxicity secondary to TAC may be due to low levels of vasoconstrictive cerebellar or cerebral ischemia induced by the drug. patients may present with different neurological and psychiatric manifestations.
-These symptoms can be mild such as tremors, neuralgia, and peripheral neuropathy, or severe such as psychoses, hallucinations, cortical blindness, seizures, cerebellar ataxia, and motor weakness.^{7,8} Although Akathisia is more common with antipsychotics, Akathisia has also been reported with the antibiotic azithromycin, calcium channel blockers, lithium, and drugs often used for recreational purposes.^{9,10,11} Interestingly, Tacrolimus-Induced Akathisia was reported in the 1992s in post-renal transplant patient by Bernstein et al.12 We here report a case of Tacrolimus-Induced Akathisia in a post-cardiac Transplant Patient.
+Neurotoxicity secondary to TAC may be due to low levels of vasoconstrictive cerebellar or cerebral ischemia induced by the drug.
+Patients may present with different neurological and psychiatric manifestations.
+These symptoms can be mild such as tremors, neuralgia, and peripheral neuropathy, or severe such as psychoses, hallucinations, cortical blindness, seizures, cerebellar ataxia, and motor weakness.^{7,8} Although akathisia is more common with antipsychotics, akathisia has also been reported with the antibiotic azithromycin, calcium channel blockers, lithium, and drugs often used for recreational purposes.^{9-11} Interestingly, tacrolimus-induced akathisia was reported in 1992 in a post-renal transplant patient by Bernstein et al.12 We here report a case of tacrolimus-induced akathisia in a post-cardiac transplant patient.